bytex-solutions/snamp/README.md

 * JDK 8 or higher (Oracle HotSpot or OpenJDK is recommended but not required)

 ## How to build
-First, you should build SNAMP using _Development_ profile.
-After, you can switch to _Release_ profile and build SNAMP Distribution Package.
+First, you should build SNAMP using **Development** profile.
+After, you can switch to **Release** profile and build SNAMP Distribution Package.

-Not all dependencies located at the Maven Central.
-Some dependencies are proprietary libraries.
-Therefore, it is necessary to prepare your local Maven repository as follows.

 ### Third-party repositories
 SNAMP uses the following third-party repositories: